XBraid/xbraid/drivers/README.md

                 drivers/drive-adv-diff-1D-Cython/drive_adv_diff_1D-setup.py

 6. Directory drive-Lorenz-Delta/ implements the chaotic Lorenz system, with its trademark butterfly shaped attractor.
-The driver uses Delta optional Delta correction and Lyapunov estimation to solve for the backward Lyapunov vectors of the system and to accelerate XBraid convergence.
+The driver uses the Delta correction feature and Lyapunov estimation to solve for the backward Lyapunov vectors of the system and to accelerate XBraid convergence.
 Visualize the solution and the Lyapunov vectors with *vis_lorenz_LRDelta.py* Also see example 7 (examples/ex-07.c). *This driver is in a broken state, and needs* *updating for compatibility with new Delta correction implementation.*

 7. Directory drive-KS-Delta/ solves the chaotic Kuramoto-Sivashinsky equation in 1D, using fourth order finite differencing in space and the Lobatto IIIC fully implicit RK method